by Johnathan Arnold

 Being able to invite someone in any time there is a knock on the door means that our homes must be respectable at all times.
 Women are “keepers at home,” while husbands and children should be helpful (Titus 2:5).
 We say that Christ is Lord over every detail of our lives, but we are living inconsistently with that conviction when we do not invite people in because we have draped dirty laundry on the sofas.
 God is not impressed with picture-perfect homes; He is also not impressed with undisciplined sloppiness and clutter.

 Use the dinner table as a place for evangelism.
 Jesus ate with tax collectors and sinners, reclining with them in his house, at the cost of his reputation (Mark 2:13-17).
 The table is a holy place for good food and discussion about life's questions.
-Send a dinner invitation to a Muslim, Jew, or practicing homosexual without the expectation that they will come to your church.
+Send a dinner invitation to an unbelieving neighbor without the expectation they will come to your church.

 There are few better places to talk about life's deepest questions than when gathered around a dinner table with good friends and a hearty meal.